-Faculty members selected for the Young Investigators Program must be working on “truly high-risk” research in the “chemical and life sciences” that have the potential to “foster the invention of methods, instruments and materials that will open up new avenues of research in science.”
-Grant awards are for up to four years and may be as high as $750,000.
-Continued funding beyond the first two years is contingent on demonstrated progress in the funded project.
-To qualify, you cannot have received a “major award from another institution.”
+Faculty members selected for the Young Investigators Program must work in the “chemical and life sciences,” and should have projects that have the potential to “foster the invention of methods, instruments and materials that will open up new avenues of research in science.”
+The grants provide support for early-career faculty.
+To qualify, projects must be a “truly high-risk” new direction in research, and the applicant cannot have received a “major award from another institution.”
 Past grantees can be found here.